HCTLab/pulpito/README.md

    $ git clone --recursive https://github.com/HCTLab/pulpito

+3. Create a new RTL project and check 'Do not specify sources at this time'.
+   Choose 'Boards' tag and select 'Z-turn' board from the list.
+   Click finish to create the empty project.

-3. Add all (source) files from the following paths into your new project.
+4. Add all (source) files from the following paths into your new project.
 DO NOT ADD SOURCES FROM SUB-DIRECTORIES:

    * rtl/adv_dbg_if/rtl
    * rtl/apb_event_unit